AntonioF01/Minesweeper/README.md

 # Minesweeper
-Small minesweeper game written in javascript using the P5.js library
+Small minesweeper game written in Javascript using the P5.js library